The BFFA

 The association has changed shape a few times over the course of a decade and is now made up of four divisions: The Premier League, The Championship, BFFA League One and BFFA League Two.
 There are promotions and relegations every summer and all the teams involved are also entered into the association-wide BFFA Cup.
 Plus, they all have the potential to qualify for the BFFA Champions League every season!
 In fact, there are a large number of events that all our teams are linked to and, depending on their success (or lack thereof), they are all in the running to be multiple prize-winners.
 For a more detailed overview have a look at our Format and check out the Competitions page to see what else we do.
 Then if you’d like to know a little more about the teams involved, you are welcome to browse the results pages and the BFFA World Rankings.

-We are now underway in our tenth season and are going strong with a quality group of managers for the 2023-2024 EPL journey.
-As a continually evolving league, we are always looking for committed managers who will play multiple seasons and be a part of the association for years to come.
+We are preparing for our eleventh season with a quality group of managers for the 2024/25 FPL journey.
+As a continually evolving league, we are always looking for committed managers who are willing to join the association and flex their (fantasy) managerial .